How to Create Social Media Campaigns That Stand Out: A Detailed Framework

 Pay attention to key metrics like engagement rates and conversion rates to determine what made certain initiatives successful.
 Also, take note of their failures to avoid similar pitfalls.

-A competitive analysis isn’t about copying—it's about learning from the industry and applying insights to create strategies that set you apart.
+A competitive analysis isn’t about copying, it’s about learning from the industry and applying insights to create strategies that set you apart.

 Choose the right platforms